|

 Army did not exceed 24 pieces that were enough to arm only 3 batteries.

-School were enlisted in
+were enlisted in artillery.

-In 1881 with the Order on artillery N°
+1881 with the Order on artillery

-September, 16 Bulgarian officers who had graduated in Russia, at the Elisavetgrad Cavalry Cadet School, were enlisted in artillery.
+in September, 16 Bulgarian officers who had graduated in Russia, at the Elisavetgrad Cavalry Cadet School, were enlisted in artillery.
 Among them

 there was also Dimitar Pernikliynski, who would fill important post